ryan4yin/k8s-gitops/vms/README.md

 # connect to a VMI's graphical console
 virtctl vnc -n vms --proxy-only --port 60440 ryan-windows-11
-# then connect to the VNC server via virt-viewer or vncviewer:
+# then connect to the VNC server via remote-viewer(provided by virt-viewer):
-# address: vnc://127.0.0.1:60440
+#   remote-viewer vnc://127.0.0.1:60440
 ```

 ## VM's Snapshot, Restore, and Export